Gin Gin

 Recent residential development output has been above average within Gin Gin when compared nationally

-This demand outpaces supply, potentially putting upward pressure on prices and increasing competition among buyers.
-The average construction cost of new homes is $230,000, below the regional average, suggesting more affordable housing options for buyers in Gin Gin.
-In FY-26, $1.9 million worth of commercial approvals have been registered, indicating the area's residential nature.
+This has led to demand outpacing supply, potentially putting upward pressure on prices and increasing competition among buyers.
+The average construction value of these homes was $230,000, which is below the regional average, suggesting more affordable housing options for buyers in Gin Gin.
+In FY-26 alone, commercial approvals worth $1.9 million have been registered, indicating the area's residential nature.

-Compared to the rest of Queensland, Gin Gin has seen slightly more development, with 13.0% above the regional average per person over the five-year period, providing reasonable buyer options while sustaining existing property demand.
-All new construction in the area consists of detached dwellings, maintaining its traditional low-density character focused on family homes.
-There are approximately 228 people per dwelling approval in Gin Gin, suggesting room for growth.
-According to AreaSearch's latest quarterly estimate, Gin Gin's population is forecasted to grow by 335 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Compared to the rest of Queensland (Qld), Gin Gin has seen slightly more development, with 13.0% above the regional average per person over the five-year period.
+This maintains reasonable buyer options while sustaining existing property demand.
+All new construction in Gin Gin between FY-21 and FY-25 consisted of detached dwellings, preserving the area's traditional low-density character and focusing on family homes that appeal to those seeking space.
+The location currently has approximately 228 people per dwelling approval, indicating a low-density market.
+According to AreaSearch's latest quarterly estimate, Gin Gin is forecasted to gain 370 residents by 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development